-How to Open Bank Account in Hong Kong
+Opening Bank Account in Hong Kong for Foreigners

 If you wish to move to Hong Kong as a student, investor, worker or retiree, consider opening a bank account in Hong Kong so that you can conveniently access your money to cater for your needs.
+You don’t have to be a citizen or a permanent resident to open a bank account in Hong Kong.
 This article will guide you through the process of opening a bank account in Hong Kong as well as opening a Hong Kong bank account online from overseas.

 Hong Kong is the right place to be if you want to experience life in Asia.
 It is the right place for those who want to experience a different lifestyle from that of the West or any other place.
 It has excellent business opportunities, incredible places and efficient banking system.